Loaded Potato Wedges

 Hand picking up a Loaded Potato Wedge from a platter.

-How to Make Loaded Potato Wedges
+What to Serve with Loaded Potato Wedges

 Cookie Sheet of Loaded Potato Wedges with bacon, cheese, chives and sour cream.